-One new feature to this map is the addition of county-level data to a selection of states including: Arizona, Massachusetts, Minnesota, and New Hampshire.
-We have also added print-friendly fact sheets with child care cost and affordability data to each state.
+New to this year’s map is county-level data for nine states: Arizona, Delaware, Hawaii, Indiana, Maryland, Massachusetts, Minnesota, Missouri and Nevada.
+We have also added updated printable fact sheets with child care cost and affordability data to each state.

 More than 11 million children younger than age five are in some form of child care in the United States.
-The Parents and the High Cost of Child Care: 2016 Report summarizes the cost of child care across the country, examines the importance of child care as a workforce support and as an early learning program, and explores the effect of high costs on families’ child care options.
+US and the High Cost of Child Care: A Review of Prices and Proposed Solutions for a Broken System provides a brief review of child care as a sound return on investment and shares our policy recommendations for supporting families and child care providers.
+Also featured are:

 If you are looking for Cost of Care reports from previous years, please visit our archived Parents and the High Cost of Care reports page.